-The UK Government have been accused of being lazy when it comes to promoting the benefits of organic food, but further digging reveals they may actually be on the payroll of big food interests.
+The UK Government have been accused of being lazy when it comes to promoting the benefits of organic food.
+Could this be because the FSA have ties to big-Agra?

 In a report entitled The Lazy Man of Europe by The Soil Association, it has been revealed that organic food sales in the UK fell by 13.6% in 2009, while other European countries continue to buy more and more natural produce.